Frank Stephens (sculptor): Early life, education and family

-where he studied under Thomas Eakins at various times between 1879 and 1885.
-He served as Eakins' teaching assistant beginning in 1880, and married Eakins' sister Caroline "Caddie" Eakins on June 14, 1884.
+There he studied under Thomas Eakins at various times between 1879 and 1885.

+Stephens served as Eakins' teaching assistant beginning in 1880, and married Eakins' sister Caroline "Caddie" Eakins on June 14, 1884.
 They had three children, Margaret, Donald, and Roger.
-Caroline died after giving birth in 1889.
-Stephens' second marriage was to Elenor Getty on November 29, 1905; they had 10 children.
+Caroline died of typhoid fever in 1889, soon after giving birth to their third child.

+Stephens' second marriage was to Elenor Getty on November 29, 1905; they had ten children.

 Art career

 Following art school, Stephens formed a Philadelphia decorative arts business with classmates Colin Campbell Cooper, Jr., Jesse Godley, and Walter J. Cunningham.
-He worked for several years on the sculpture of Philadelphia City Hall, and was an instructor in modeling at several art schools, including the Drexel Institute.
+He worked as a carver on the sculpture program of Philadelphia City Hall for several years, and was an instructor in modeling at several art schools, including the Drexel Institute.
 He was a member of the Philadelphia Sketch Club from 1881 until his death in 1935.

+Stephens exhibited semi-regularly at the annual exhibitions of the Pennsylvania Academy of the Fine Arts from 1879 to 1889, and in 1907 and 1908.